From understanding expenses to starting a limited company, our downloadable business guides can help you.

 Here at team Crunch we’ve pooled our online resources to come up with an essential toolbox for the eager self-starter.
 Each of these 11 tools will not only help to streamline business processes, monitor progress and make day-to-day life an awful lot easier, but are all completely (or almost completely) free.
 Oh hail the digital age of enterprise.

-This free, intuitive Gmail plug-in is essential for anyone who spends a lot of time emailing and who relies on timely responses.
+Boomerang is a free, intuitive Gmail plug-in is essential for anyone who spends a lot of time emailing and who relies on timely responses.
 I work in digital content and spend a lot of time writing to editors and attempting to compile unique and engaging pitches.
 However, if my emails are landing on the recipient’s blind side, all that time I have spent is completely wasted.
 Boomerang allows you to target and schedule your emails at specific times; you can also program it to tell you if you don’t receive a response within a specified time-frame.

-LinkedIn is the Aladdin’s cave of the business world – it is not only a brilliant way to connect with other like-minded people, learn from their experiences and get yourself noticed within your market, it also allows you to target specific groups and take part in relevant conversations.
+Linkedin is the Aladdin’s cave of the business world – it is not only a brilliant way to connect with other like-minded people, learn from their experiences and get yourself noticed within your market, it also allows you to target specific groups and take part in relevant conversations.
 LinkedIn is a fantastic way to follow up with a new connection and ensure you get the most out of networking events and it is fair to say that it’s one of the most important tools for any startup venture.
 Furthermore, with the introduction of LinkedIn’s news feed, Pulse, you can tailor business news and insights to suit your specific needs and ensure you are constantly on top of your game.

 Basecamp is a robust project management tool that allows different departments, partner organisations and sister companies to seamlessly collaborate.
 Last year, Basecamp reportedly helped over 285,000 companies finish more than 2,000,000 projects and is the world’s #1 project management tool.
 Basecamp now offers a 60-day unlimited-use free trial and charges around $20 a month after that.
 Well worth it for the to-do list function alone.